albinazs/cv-app/README.md

 functionality:

-map for preview
 no empty inputs
-if the only exp/edu deleted - leave only add button (inline condition) load example reset button
+if the only exp/edu deleted - leave only add button (inline condition) OR disabled input load example reset button abstract away change functions and maybe add/delete as well n